Arion intermedius

 Arion intermedius is a species of land slug in the family Arionidae, the roundback slugs.
-It is known commonly as the hedgehog slug, hedgehog arion, or glade slug.
+It is known commonly as the hedgehog slug, hedgehog arion, and hedgehog arion slug.

 Distribution

-It is native to Western Europe and a part of Central Europe.
-It is native to Czechia where majority of its records come from various types of forests.
-It is non-native to Slovakia since 2020.
-It is known as an introduced species in many other regions, including North America, Australia, New Zealand, North Africa, South Africa, and the Pacific Islands.
+It is native to Western Europe and a part of Central Europe, from northern Portugal to western Poland, and from southern Scandinavia to northern Italy.
+It is believed native to Czechia, where the majority of its records come from various types of forests.
+Records at the edge of its European range more likely to be the result of introductions are from Slovakia, Austria, Hungary, Bulgaria, Finland, Iceland, and southern Italy.
+It has also been introduced to many regions beyond Europe, including North and South America, Australia, New Zealand, South Africa, and some Pacific islands.

 Description

-This slug is 1.5 to 2 centimeters long.
-It is variable in color and patterning, being white, orange, or gray, with or without banding, and it has gray tentacles and a yellow or orange sole.
+This slug is 1.5 to 2 cm long when adult.
+It is variable in color and patterning, being white, pale yellowish or gray, with or without lateral bands, and it has darker gray tentacles and a yellow or orange sole.
 It becomes compact and "nearly bell-shaped" when contracted.
 The tubercles that texture the dorsal surface of its body taper to sharp, prickle-like points, inspiring the common name hedgehog slug.
+This appearance of the tubercles is diagnostic of the species, although the prickliness usually disappears when the slug is preserved.
+Another useful character is a line of very small black dots along the margin of the sole at the anterior end, although they are not always apparent.